ericmg97/ericmg97/README.md

 # Hi there 👋🏻✨

-Hello!
-I'm Eric Martín García, an IT professional based in Madrid, Spain 🇪🇸.
+I'm Eric, an IT professional based in Madrid, Spain 🇪🇸.
 I have over 3 years of experience in developing web and batch solutions for clients, with a passion for software development and a strong background in data structures, algorithms, database theory, applied mathematics, and image processing.

 ## Professional Experience 💼
 ### Freelance Software Programmer, Havana, CU (January 2018 - Present)